bllanos/image-annealing/README.md

 This project is written in [Rust](https://www.rust-lang.org/), and uses the [wgpu](https://wgpu.rs/) library to parallelize image processing algorithms on the GPU.
 GPU shader programs are currently written in [WGSL (WebGPU Shading Language)](https://gpuweb.github.io/gpuweb/wgsl/).

-We provide a command-line interface (CLI) that exposes the main functionality of the codebase.
-Therefore, you do not need to work with Rust code directly, but you still Rust development tools for the code to build.
-Presently, the CLI is best documented by the [example](#example).
+We also provide command-line programs (CLI) so that you do not need to work with Rust code directly, but you still need Rust development tools to build the programs.

 ### Supported platforms

 The code may work on all platforms that [wgpu](https://wgpu.rs/) supports, but has been developed on Linux, primarily targeting Vulkan, and occasionally targeting OpenGL.
-WebAssembly support has not yet been explored, and will require additional development.
+[WebAssembly](https://webassembly.org/) support has not yet been explored, and will require additional development.

 ### Getting started

 1. [Install Rust](https://www.rust-lang.org/learn/get-started)
 2. Try running the [example](#example).
 The script that runs the example will also build the code.

+## Documentation

+### Command-line interfaces

+- The main command-line program, which manipulates images, is documented in [image_annealing_cli.md](docs/image_annealing_cli.md).

 ## Troubleshooting